Swiss Border Stories

 Hike & climb Austrian, Italian, & French borders: 1,100 km (Actual three-dimensional distances are much greater.)

-From Julius Caesar’s forts on the Rhine to today’s fighter jets hidden in caves, from a tribal alliance in 1291 to women’s suffrage in 1971, from fielding mercenary armies to being the world’s icon of peaceful neutrality, from poverty to riches: Switzerland long has been at the paradoxical heart of Western history.
+From Julius Caesar’s forts on the Rhine to today’s fighter jets hidden in caves, from a tribal alliance in 1291 to women’s suffrage in 1971, from fielding mercenary armies to being the world’s icon of peaceful neutrality, from poverty to riches: Switzerland has long been at the paradoxical heart of Western history.

-And above all, I will wonder: Why is THIS Switzerland?
+And above all, I wondered: Why is THIS Switzerland?
 With four national languages (and dozens of dialects), why is the border here and not there?
 Is an Italian-speaking Swiss more or less like his German-speaking countryman than like an actual Italian on the other side of the ridge?
 What does this say about each of us—no matter which country claims us by accident of birth?